wrapperband/FTCBlockTimeAnalysis/2017-05-21 FTCTransactionAnalysis/README.md

 In this chart the green lines show the actual block times.
 In this case there was one high block times > 10 mins, and there were more block times > 8 mins than usually seen.

-Comparing block time chart to the 25/10/2017, for instance, there seems to ba a lot more 6 min blocks than usual.
+Comparing block time chart to the 25/10/2017, for instance, there seems to be a lot more 5:30 min blocks than usual.

 ![Block Times ](https://github.com/wrapperband/FTCBlockTimeAnalysis/blob/master/2017-05-21%20FTCTransactionAnalysis/2017-05-21-FTCBlockTimes2Day.MediumTerm.jpg?raw=true)